cashubtc/nuts/bonded-pol.md

 ### 9.4 Keyset Rotation Violation

 This is a self-contained challenge.
-The challenger supplies a lifecycle baseline manifest committed by the bond plus one or two signed manifests satisfying a NUT-XX `rotation_violation` predicate.
+The challenger supplies a lifecycle baseline manifest committed by the bond plus one or two signed manifests satisfying a NUT-388 `rotation_violation` predicate.

 The covenant MUST:

 1. Verify every supplied manifest under `mint_pubkey`.
 2. Prove the baseline keyset commitment against authenticated bond history.
 3. Require all manifests to identify the same keyset.
-4. Evaluate exactly one of `reactivation`, `issuance_after_lock`, `deactivation_overrun`, or `declaration_drift` as defined by NUT-XX.
+4. Evaluate exactly one of `reactivation`, `issuance_after_lock`, `deactivation_overrun`, or `declaration_drift` as defined by NUT-388.

 The violating manifest need not have entered a bonded epoch.
 Signing a contradictory lifecycle statement for a keyset governed by the bond is sufficient.
 If the selected predicate succeeds, the challenge transaction MAY slash atomically.